oqyh/cs2-Connect-Disconnect-Sound-GoldKingZ/README.md

 <details>
 <summary><b>📋 View Version History</b> (Click to expand 🔽)</summary>

+### [1.1.6]
+- Moved GeoLocation To Shared
+- Fix Globals On Reload Plugin Command
+- Fix on CnDSounds 1 Not Play Sound
+- Fix on CnDMessages 1 Not Show Message
+- In connect_disconnect_config.json Changed From {REASON} To {DISCONNECT_REASON}

 ### [1.1.5]
 - Fix Some Bugs And Clean Up
 - Fix CustomHooks